 Wandering the streets alone open to any and every opportunity.
 Coming upon hole in the wall bars and restaurants that only locals visit.
 Keeping an eye out for friends to make, conversations to have, European boys to kiss.
 All that excitement in just a few short weeks was enough to carry me through the rest of the year.

 And with all of the excitement, comes challenges.
 Sometimes your phone dies, you don’t speak the language, you don’t know where you’re going, you don’t even know who to trust!
 Where do you eat, where do you stay, are you in a good part of town?
 Is someone trying to rip you off?
 All of that is hard, and challenging and can at times feel like it might break you.
 But trust me, if you stick to it, and stick through it… it pays off.
 And you only get better and better at traveling solo.

-Spring of 2017 was incredible and once in a lifetime experience.
+The spring of 2017 was an incredible and once-in-a-lifetime experience.
 It was a time in my life that I will never be able to replicate again, but will always chase the feeling anyways.
 So if you’re reading this and you’re scared, depressed, heartbroken, or toying at all with the idea of solo travel.
 I urge you to JUST GO FOR IT.
 Stop standing in your own way, bite the bullet.
 You’ll only get older.
 Your responsibilities will only grow.
 Stop making excuses.
 You’ll be happy you did.